NTBlok/djangoRest_tutorial/README.md

     mkdir tutorial
     cd tutorial

-Create a virtualenv and activate
+Create a virtualenv and activate it and add the new path

     virtualenv env
     source env/bin/activate
+    export VIRTUAL_ENV="$(pwd)"/env
+    export PATH="$VIRTUAL_ENV/bin:$PATH"

+Verify the path is now pointing to the virtual env

+    which python

 Initial setup once virtualenv is active